First grade students will learn how to blend sounds into words

 First graders will learn explicit phonics.

 First graders will be given specific instruction in letter sounds, phonetic spellings, decoding and blending.
 This enables the students to read and build fluency by giving them strategies when coming to unknown words.
-Students will practice the use of these skills in take-home books that target the phonetic skill(s) addressed in class.
+First graders will identify words or phrases that suggest feelings or appeal to the senses.
+Students will practice the use of these skills daily.

 First graders will build sight vocabulary.